Nei-V/laravel-tutorial/README.md

 in the controller for example (when we store the images) can also create thumbnails

-There might be an error that GD library is needed for image processing, in win10, in php.ini file, this line shuould not be commented out: extension=gd2 afterwards, restart the server
+There might be an error that GD library is needed for image processing, in win10, in php.ini file, this line should not be commented out: extension=gd2 afterwards, restart the server

+---
+when we have  many to many relation (one user can follow multiple users,and multiple users can follow one user) we want to use a pivot table.
+We don't need a model for that, only a migration.
+In laravel there is a naming convention for that (the part that comes after the --create modifier): the names of the tables should be:
+-in alphabetical order ("profile" then "user", not "user" then "profile") -in lowercase
+-with underscore between them
+we use this command:
+php artisan make:migration creates_profile_user_pivot_table --create profile_user

+after we add the fields we need in the migration file (in this case
+$table->unsignedBigInteger('profile_id');
+            $table->unsignedBigInteger('user_id');
+), we run the command
+php artisan migrate